Are swimming skills essential for snorkelling and is it safe for a non-swimmer to snorkel?

-- #1 Snorkeling step – Step one is to learn to swim without a snorkel and without fins.
+- #1 Snorkelling step – Step one is to learn how to swim without a snorkel and without fins.

-- #2 Snorkeling step – Step two is to learn how to snorkel in a safe sheltered area – click this link to discover more about how to learn how to snorkel.
+- #2 Snorkelling step – Step two is to learn how to snorkel in a safe sheltered area – click this link to discover more about how to learn how to snorkel.

-- #3 Snorkeling step – Step 3 is about progressing your snorkeling skills and becoming more confident.
-This would include learning how to duck dive.
+- #3 Snorkelling step – Step three is about progressing your snorkeling skills to become more confident.
+This includes learning how to duck dive.

-If you insist on going snorkeling without first learning how to swim
+Snorkelling vest for non swimmers if you insist on going snorkeling without knowing how to swim

 Also, beware of currents and rip tides.
 You could be merrily snorkeling on the surface, with your buoyancy aid keeping you afloat, but what would you do if you were suddenly swept out to sea in a current.
 Your buoyancy aid will keep you afloat in this situation, but it won’t prevent you from being swept away.

 In this situation you need to be able remain calm.
 You also need to be able to ‘swim‘ back to shore.
 But always remember, never try to swim against a current or riptide, always swim across the current.
 This applies to both basic swimmers and strong swimmers.